Vickyliu6/De_Novo_Immunogenicity_Prediction_Model/README.md

 # Modeling Immunogenicity of *De Novo* Proteins
 Welcome to our project repository!
 This project is designed to predict the immunogenicity of *de novo* proteins by integrating various data sources and leveraging existing immunogenicity prediction models.

-Our strategy begins with a preprocessing of peptide sequences to ensure that all data is cleaned and standardized for accurate analysis.
-We then evaluate the immunogenicity of various peptide data sources while also assessing the predictive accuracy of each model.
+Our strategy begins with a preprocessing of protein sequences to ensure that all data is cleaned and standardized for accurate analysis.
 A key component of this project is the examination of important features that play a significant role in determining immunogenicity, especially as these features can differ noticeably between natural proteins and *de novo* proteins.
-The primary features we focus on are melting temperature (Tm) and peptide length (Quijano *et al*., 2020).
-We compare these attributes between the peptides being evaluated and the training dataset to understand how they relate to the model's predictive capabilities, providing insights into what influences immunogenicity predictions.
+The primary features we focus on are melting temperature (Tm) and protein length (Quijano *et al*., 2020).
+We compare these attributes between the proteins being evaluated and the training dataset to understand how they relate to the model's predictive capabilities, providing insights into what influences immunogenicity predictions.
+We eventually evaluate the immunogenicity of various protein data sources while also assessing the predictive accuracy of each model.

 # Table of Content
 - Data Input Requirements
 - Data Input Cleanup
 - Melting Temperature Prediction
 - Visualization of Input Datasets
+- Euclidean Distance Calculation
 - Immunogenicity prediction
 - Evaluating Immunogenicity Prediction
-- Euclidean Distance Calculation
+- Immunogenic Prediction of *De Novo* Proteins
 - References